Free blood pressure checks

 You may have received an SMS text or email from your GP practice inviting you to submit your blood pressure reading via a link.
 Please scroll down for free blood check locations in your community.
 If you haven’t received a text, you can still obtain a free blood pressure check.

-If you’re GP practice have asked you to submit a reading and you have a home blood pressure monitor, please use this to obtain your blood pressure reading and submit your readings using the link included in your SMS text or email from your GP practice.
+If your GP practice has asked you to submit a reading and you have a home blood pressure monitor, please use this to obtain your blood pressure reading and submit your readings using the link included in your SMS text or email from your GP practice.

 If you need help completing and submitting the reading, please ask a member of the team at any of our community locations.
 If you are unable to access the link, please contact your GP practice to report your readings.